Jeffrey Epstein: J. Epstein & Company (1988–2019)

-Liquid Funding and the Bear Stearns explosion (2000–2008)
+Liquid Funding and the Bear Stearns explosion (2000–08)

 Epstein was the president of the Bermuda-incorporated company Liquid Funding Ltd. between 2000 and 2007.
-The company was an early pioneer in expanding the kind of debt that could be accepted on repurchase, or the repo market, which involves a lender giving money to a borrower in exchange for securities that the borrower then agrees to buy back at an agreed-upon later time and price.
+The company was a pioneer in expanding the kind of debt that could be accepted on repurchase, or the repo market, which involves a lender giving money to a borrower in exchange for securities that the borrower then agrees to buy back at an agreed-upon later time and price.
 The innovation of Liquid Funding, and other early companies, was that instead of having stocks and bonds as the underlying securities, it had commercial mortgages and investment-grade residential mortgages bundled into complex securities as the underlying security.
 Liquid Funding was initially 40 percent owned by Bear Stearns.
-Through the help of credit rating agencies—Standard & Poor's, Fitch Ratings and Moody's Investors Service—the new bundled securities were able to be created for companies so that they received a gold-plated AAA rating.
-The implosion of complex securities, because of their inaccurate ratings, led to the collapse of Bear Stearns in March 2008 and set in motion the 2008 financial crisis and the subsequent Great Recession.
+Through the help of credit rating agencies, the new bundled securities were created for companies so they received an AAA rating.
+The implosion of complex securities, because of their inaccurate ratings, led to the collapse of Bear Stearns in March 2008, the 2008 financial crisis and subsequent Great Recession.
 If Liquid Funding were left holding large amounts of such securities as collateral, it could have lost large amounts of money.

-The US government began negotiation with Epstein for a plea agreement in mid-2007, as the Bear Stearns hedge fund began to collapse.

-In August 2006, a month after the federal investigation of him began, Epstein invested $57 million in the Bear Stearns High-Grade Structured Credit Strategies Enhanced Leverage hedge fund.
-The SEC filings for the Bear Stearns fund show that Epstein's Financial Trust Company controlled the votes of a 10-percent share.
-This fund was highly leveraged in mortgage-backed collateralized debt obligations (CDOs).